On the weekend of the 17-19 May, four Year 11 students took on the challenge...

 Education, the development of the whole person, can only occur in an environment of respect, peace and mutual understanding.
 The personal needs of security, safety, physical and emotional health are prerequisites to a student successfully undertaking the process of their education.

-It is a matter of integrity, social and Christian responsibility, and also educational necessity that all the policies and practices of Casey Grammar School include the principles of Pastoral Care.
+It is a matter of integrity, social and Christian responsibility, and also educational necessity that all the policies and practices of Casey Grammar School include the principles of student well-being.
 Resilience, confidence, creativity and leadership are some of the many strengths that we look to engender in our students, in addition to fostering a love of lifelong learning.

-An integral part of the Pastoral Care Program in the Secondary School are the Learning Curve resources in the student planner.
+An integral part of the Student Well-being Program in the Secondary School are the Learning Curve resources in the student planner.
 Students and their Mentor’s meet each week to prepare our young people for a lifetime of learning and thinking.

 Living - cultivating social emotional growth involving, Self Awareness, Self Control, Self Motivation, Empathy and Managing Relationships.